post-self/post-self.ink/content/stories/prophecies.md

 She accepted with a grateful — if still wan — smile.

 Slow Hours returned that smile, saying quietly, "That was the dream I had, you know.
 The premonition.
 An upwelling of joy and then an overflowing.
-She looked up to the sun, up to RJ, and then they were one and the same, and it was all joy."
+She looked up to the sun, and the sun was RJ, and then they were one and the same, and it was all joy."

 At this, What Right Have I burst into tears.
 She did not cry prettily, but very few people did.
 It was a brief cry, however, and soon after she scooted back to the furthest limit of the cone of silence and drew her legs up onto the couch with her, growling as she did, "Slow Hours, you are the fucking worst."